matthiaskonrath/mt-tor/README.md

 ```

 ### Configure and start the tor container
-(the DNS setting is important, otherwise it can't establish a connection with the tor servers)
+(the DNS setting is important, otherwise it can't establish a connection with the TOR servers)
 ```
 /container/set mt-tor-arm64 start-on-boot=yes auto-restart-interval=300 dns=1.1.1.1
 /container/start mt-tor-arm64